kimirdev/finance-tracking/README.md

 -   **Recharts**: A composable charting library built with React and D3.
 -   **Vitest**: A blazing fast unit test framework powered by Vite.
 -   **@testing-library/react**: Utilities for testing React components.
--   **Framer Motion**: A production-ready motion library for React (implicitly used by `vaul`).
--   **Sonner**: An opinionated toast component for React.

-## 📁 Project Structure (Feature-Sliced Design)

-This project follows the [Feature-Sliced Design (FSD)](https://feature-sliced.design/) methodology for scalable and maintainable architecture.
-Key layers include:

--   `app/`: Application-level logic, routing, and providers.
--   `pages/`: Application pages.
--   `widgets/`: Independent, reusable UI blocks that combine features and entities.
--   `features/`: Implementations of user stories, containing logic and UI specific to a feature.
--   `entities/`: Domain-specific business logic and data models (e.g., `expense`, `profile`).
--   `shared/`: Reusable utilities, UI components, and libraries used across the application.

 ## 🚀 Getting Started